Alok0110/SnipperShotGame/README.md

 # SnipperShotGame
-Single Player for version 1.0, This is a Javascript single player game project developed for Joffer Systems LTD.
+Single Player for version 1.0, This is a Javascript single player game project under development for Joffer Systems LTD.

 ## Controls